sandroasp/BizTalk-Server-Resources/SQL-scripts/bts-SQL-Script-Check-Failure-Jobs-Error-Description/README.md

-# BizTalk Server: SQL Query to View Count of Active (running) BizTalk Instances
+# BizTalk Server: SQL Query to Check BizTalk Server SQL Jobs with failure
-View Count of Active (running) BizTalk Instances
-RUN AGAINST THIS DB: BizTalkMsgBoxDB
+This SQL script will cjeck if

 THIS SQL SCRIPT IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND.